-341 In individual deliberate rifle competitions, competitors squadded in pairs or threes will exchange score cards and each will act as register keeper for the competitor firing immediately after him.
+341 In individual deliberate rifle competitions, a competitor squadded in pairs or threes will act as register keeper for the competitor firing immediately after him.
 In the case of a competitor firing by himself despite pairs or threes being in use, the RO must detail a register keeper (see Para 267).
+In an NRA competition using dual score tickets the RO will provide a blank register ticket.
 342 For each shot, the register keeper must first confirm that the spotting disc agrees with the value signalled.
 (If the spotting disc disagrees unmistakably with the value signalled, the competitor or the register keeper must at once inform the RO who will ascertain the value of the shot).
 He must then call out the result clearly, giving the target number, (or the competitors name), followed by the shot number, the colloquial name (if any) for the scoring zone, and the points value eg "Mr Smith, third to count, bull five".
 If the competitor decides to convert one or both sighting shots, the value/s must be struck through with a diagonal line and transferred to the boxes for the first, or first and second, counting shot(s) as the case may be.
 Any scoring spaces left blank, crossed through or written "C" will count zero: only the shots entered in the scoring boxes will be accepted in Stats.